colsen-bu/AIAvatarWebsite/README.md

 ## How to Use

-1. Select an AI model from the dropdown menu
-2. Type your message in the input field
+1. Type your message in the input field
-3. Press "Send" or hit Enter to send your message
+2. Press "Send" or hit Enter to send your message
-4. View the AI's response in the chat window
+3. View the AI's response in the chat window
-5. Use the "Clear chat" option to start a new conversation
+4. Use the "Clear chat" option to start a new conversation

 ## Learn More